 “When we’re together we watch every game, and he definitely schooled me in the language and history of it.
 Then my sister Jessica married a Norwegian whose half-brother, Joachim Forsund, is an author; he’s part of the Norwegian fan club and has written a book about Liverpool and done TV documentaries about them.

 “So basically, between Joachim and Peter, I’ve been surrounded by hardcore Liverpool supporters, and then The National’s long-time booking agent James Alderman, he’s English and is also as intense a Liverpool supporter as you can get.
 I would not have a television if it wasn’t for Liverpool; friends come over and my kids get excited, it’s sort of a family affair.

 “I would consider myself as having been a Liverpool supporter for 12 years now, properly, and I’ve been through good seasons and bad, but at this point, like everybody, I feel like there’s another golden age starting.
 It’s very exciting.”

-The closest The National will come to Merseyside this summer is next month’s gig at the Castlefield Bowl in Manchester, but any Scousers attending that or any of the band’s other world tour dates won’t have to worry about the show clashing with a big Liverpool game.
+The closest The National will come to Merseyside this summer gig at the Castlefield Bowl in Manchester on July 10, but any Scousers attending that or any of the band’s other world tour dates won’t have to worry about the show clashing with a big Liverpool game.
 That won’t happen because Aaron, also a devoted follower of the United States men’s national team, has made sure of it.